 What Does the Bible Say?

-The passages in scripture which describe this sacrament, record Jesus as saying “This is my body….this is my blood (Matt 26:26-28; Mk 14:23-24) and “This cup is the new testament in my blood, which is shed for you” (Lk 22:20, 19; 1 Cor 11:24-25).
+The passages in scripture which describe this sacrament, record Jesus as saying “This is my body….this is my blood” (Matt 26:26-28; Mk 14:23-24) and “This cup that is poured out for you is the new covenant in my blood” (Lk 22:20, 19; 1 Cor 11:24-25).
 John (6:30-69) doesn’t deal with the institution of it but does record Jesus’ discussion of it with the Jews, where he very pointedly says that the bread that he gives us to eat is his flesh (Jn 6:51).
 The astonished Jews ask “How can this man give us his flesh to eat?”
 (Jn 6:52).

 At this point Jesus could have cleared the matter up for them and for all future readers of this passage simply by saying “The bread symbolises my body”.
 But he didn’t.
-He reiterated and strengthened what he said by replying “Verily, verily, I say unto thee, Except ye eat the flesh of the Son of man, and drink his blood, ye have no life in you.
-Whoso eateth my flesh, and drinketh my blood, hath eternal life; and I will raise him up at the last day.
-For my flesh is meat indeed, and my blood is drink indeed…..he that eateth of this bread shall live forever” (Jn 6:53-55, 58).
+He reiterated and strengthened what he said by replying “Very truly, I tell you, unless you eat the flesh of the Son of Man and drink his blood, you have no life in you.
+Those who eat my flesh and drink my blood have eternal life, and I will raise them up on the last day; for my flesh is true food and my blood is true drink…..the one who eats this bread will live forever” (Jn 6:53-55, 58).

 Why would these disciples have walked away and followed him no more if they knew he was speaking symbolically?
 Why would Jesus let them walk away when he could have cleared the confusion up there and then?
 If eating his flesh and drinking his blood is a matter of eternal life or death, why are there so many different interpretations of his words?

 The Apostle Paul regarded Jesus’ words in the institution of the Eucharist as literal.
-In his instructions to the church at Corinth, and thus to all churches for all time, he wrote: “For he that eateth and drinketh unworthily, eateth and drinketh damnation to himself…..if any man hunger, let him eat at home; that ye come not together unto condemnation” (1 Cor 11:29, 34).
+In his instructions to the church at Corinth, and thus to all churches for all time, he wrote: “For all who eat and drink without discerning the body, eat and drink judgment against themselves…..If you are hungry, eat at home, so that when you come together, it will not be for your condemnation” (1 Cor 11:29, 34).
 Clearly, Paul is talking about the real presence of Christ in the sacrament, for nobody can be justly condemned for not discerning the Lord’s body if the bread and the wine are merely symbols.

 In effect, Protestants have imposed their theology over the scripture, coming to these passages with the idea that they can’t be taken literally because of one of their other catch-cries, sola fides (faith alone).
 They start with the idea that salvation is obtained through faith alone, and reason that if this is true, then Jesus couldn’t have meant that it is essential for eternal life that we eat his flesh and drink his blood.
-But when Jesus said “And this is the will of him that sent me, that every one which seeth the Son, and believeth on him, may have everlasting life…” (Jn 6:40), couldn’t this mean that to believe in him means not only to believe in and put our trust in him as our Saviour, as Protestants say, but also that faith in him includes belief in his words that we have eternal life by eating his flesh and drinking his blood?
+But when Jesus said “This is indeed the will of my Father, that all who see the Son and believe in him, may have eternal life…” (Jn 6:40), couldn’t this mean that to believe in him means not only to believe in and put our trust in him as our Saviour, as Protestants say, but also that faith in him includes belief in his words that we have eternal life by eating his flesh and drinking his blood?
 The early Christians thought so.
 The whole of Christendom for the first 1,500 years thought so.
 The Catholic, Orthodox, and Anglo-Catholics think so.
 Why shouldn’t we?
 The only thing the Reformers could agree on was that the Pope is the antichrist – and even that is no longer held universally among Protestants.
 But on doctrines where the scripture is clear e.g. baptism and the Eucharist, they differed wildly.